GEN • GEN: Michael Cooley's Genetic Genealogy Blog

 California, where I now reside.
 Returning to school late in life, I

-graduated with a degree in history at HSU in 2013 and received an MA in
+graduated with a degree in history at Humboldt in 2013 and received an MA in

 English (creative nonfiction writing) through Southern New Hampshire